Islamophobia in the United States: Denial of religious freedom

 Americans Muslims face disproportionate issues in regards to their religious activities and liberties.
 Muslim Americans' religious liberties have been increasingly excluded and even ignored in discussions surrounding religious freedoms.
 Once considered a fringe belief, numerous anti-Muslim entities that advocate for the denial of religious freedoms for Muslims have witnessed growing public and political influence, especially among the political right and conservative Christians.
 Claiming that Islam is not a religion but a dangerous political ideology, these figures than contend that Islam does not qualify to be protected.
 These arguments and other ones like it have been used to justify anti-Muslim rhetoric among politicians or commentators and efforts by local communities to block the construction or expansion of Muslim religious spaces.
 According to religious scholar Asma Uddin, the mentality of disqualifying Islam as a religion can be used to justify anti-Muslim violence and prejudice.

 In the political sphere, religious lawmakers (typically Republicans) that advocate for religious freedoms frequently omit the religious liberties of American Muslims and some even call for restrictions or discriminatory practices towards Muslim religious activities.
-The Trump administration included many anti-Muslim politicians, activists, and religious figures that held the view that Islam is a dangerous political ideology that doesn't deserve religious liberty protections.
+The first Trump administration included many anti-Muslim politicians, activists, and religious figures that held the view that Islam is a dangerous political ideology that doesn't deserve religious liberty protections.

+Censorship and representation

+Writing for Religion News Service, children's author Hena Khan wrote that books written by Muslim writers or books containing Muslim stories are targets for recent book bans and censorship throughout the country.
+Such a title, "Under My Hijab" written by Khan was banned in school or public libraries in a few Republican states under laws barring the teaching of or promotion of topics surrounding diversity or equity.
+Khan also wrote that such censorship harms not just Muslim children but all children, along with stifling discussions around race and identity.